 “When they built the roads they were not east-west,” Kerr points out.
 “Man built the roads this way, but for the sun the greenhouse has to face over this way.”

 The many plots of different types of produce throughout the property are also laid out in different proportions – some triangular, some square and each designed for the plants growing in that section.
 Kerr says everyone at Harmony Gardens is always thinking about what is best for the crops.

 “What do the plants need?
 That’s the first thing a gardener thinks about in the morning,” he comments.
-“Everything is here is laid out to work together in harmony like music.”
+“Everything here is laid out to work together in harmony like music.”

 The organic vegetables produced at Harmony Gardens are sold in stores throughout the region and the Kerrs can also be found regularly at the Vankleek Hill Farmers’ Market.
-Produce can also be obtained directly by contacting the business through at 613-874-2293 or by email at [email protected].
+Produce can also be obtained directly by contacting the business at 613-874-2293 or by email at [email protected].